Guide: The Idea Submission Template

 Is there someone whose expertise or approval matters for this idea?
 Name them or their role.

-Example: The site safety manager, and the shift supervisor on Line 4 who currently owns the paper checklist process.
+Example: The site safety officer, and the shift supervisor on Line 4 who currently owns the paper checklist process.

 Do not just drop the template into your campaign without context.
 Add a short note at the top of the submission form explaining why each section exists.

-Something like: We ask for the problem separately from the solution because the best ideas often come from reframing the problem.
-You might answer the problem field and realize your idea needs adjusting.
+Something like: We ask about the problem separately from the solution because the best ideas often come from reframing the problem.
+You may answer the problem field and realise your idea needs to adjust.
 That is useful.
-Take two minutes to fill in each section honestly, even if your answers are rough.
+Spend two minutes filling in each section honestly, even if your answers are rough.

-What Good Looks Like vs. What to Watch For
+What Looks Good vs What to Watch For

-A strong submission answers every field with specifics, not generalities.
-The problem section names a real situation, not a vague feeling.
-The for whom section names a specific group, not everyone or the whole company.
+A strong submission answers every field with specific details, not generalities.
+The problem section mentions a real situation, not a vague feeling.
+The "who" section names a specific group, not "everyone" or "the whole company."